nicc777/py-animus/doc/README.md

 When an delete command is provided to the application, it will call this method.

 The intent of this method is to implement logic that will delete a current implementation and it may or may not depend on the `spec` of the manifest.

+## The `Variable` base class and `VariableCache`

+### How data is passed around

+The `ManifestManager` class instance is generally responsible to orchestrate the applying of commands based on manifests file content and implementations of `ManifestBase`.

+A part of this orchestrations deals with having some way to share data among all calls to various class instances.
+This is done via the `VariableCache` implementation that stores `Variable` instances which other processes can store and/or read as required.